FradSer/30-days-of-shaders/README.md

-# 30 Days of GLSL
+# 30 Days of Shaders

 ## Authors